Les Baux and the old

 North wall of room 5

-2019 This photo is turned a bit more to the right
+1987 This photo is turned a bit more to the left (left wall is attached to the

 Porch of the mainhouse